Azure/azure-sdk-for-js/documentation/test-quickstart.md

   return recorder;
 }

-// Add your client creation factory export function createClient(recorder: Recorder, options?: ClientOptions): PurviewCatalogClient {
+// Step 2: Add your client creation factory export function createClient(recorder: Recorder, options?: ClientOptions): PurviewCatalogClient {
-  // Using createTestCredential so it could work in playback mode const credential = createTestCredential();
+  // Use createTestCredential to record AAD traffic so it could work in playback mode const credential = createTestCredential();
-  const client = PurviewCatalog("<endpoint>", credential, recorder.configureClientOptions(options));
+  // Use recorder.configureClientOptions to add the recording policy in the client options const client = PurviewCatalog("<endpoint>", credential, recorder.configureClientOptions(options));
   return client;
 }